 ’I found it on Google, so I can use it for free‘ – this reasoning comes back like a boomerang when chasing image theft.
 Sometimes, it might be due to ignorance, but it happens deliberately as well.
-The lack of copyright knowledge not only does not serve as an excuse for an infringement but is also often overexploited when someone is caught red-handed stealing photos online.
+The lack of copyright knowledge not only does not serve as an excuse for infringement of image copyrights but is also often overexploited when someone is caught red-handed stealing photos online.
 How photo thieves try to get away with it?
-Let’s have a look at some of the common practices.
+Let’s have a look at some of the common practices how photos get stolen.

 Adding contrast, saturation and your name under the photo will not do